 - Take notes

 There are some circumstances where you could be appointed as a litigation friend for another individual’s personal injury claim.
-This essentially means that you make decisions about a court case on the behalf of either:
+This essentially means that you make decisions about a court case on behalf of either:

 - A child